weltonluiscarvalho/weltonluiscarvalho/README.md

 - 👋 Hi, I’m @weltonluiscarvalho
 - 👀 I’m interested in learning new technologies
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on whatever it's possible
+- 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me: welton.carvalho.dev@gmail.com

 <!---